sssilvar/enigma2/README.md

 	wget "http://enigma.ini.usc.edu/wp-content/uploads/2012/07/HM3.bim.gz"
 	wget "http://enigma.ini.usc.edu/wp-content/uploads/2012/07/HM3.fam.gz"

-## Converting the data using Plink
+## Preprocessing the data using Plink
 Plink is a software for processing genetic data.
 It can be downloaded at: [http://zzz.bwh.harvard.edu/plink/](http://zzz.bwh.harvard.edu/plink/).
 Can be locally stored and used.

 For processing the data with the criteria mentioned by ENIGMA2, you muct follow (Example):